-Yin Yoga is a practice where we exercise compassion, mindfulness, kindness, and love with ourselves through the integral realities of our Being: body, mind, heart, spirit, and soul.
+Yin Yoga is a energy practice and body meditation.
+In Yin we nurture compassion, mindfulness, and loving kindness with ourselves through the integral realities of our Being: body, mind, heart, spirit, and soul.
 This is a reflective, deep, nourishing, and meditative practice composed of floor based postures.
 There are no standing or balancing poses and we hold each posture for 3-5 minutes to address the connective tissue.
 The sensations you will feel in Yin may be different than those felt in traditional styles of Yoga because of this.

 In Yin Yoga we practice Acceptance.
 This means that we do not hold the shapes with muscular effort.
 We let go of the need to change things with force, strive, or Yang effort.
-By consciously relaxing the muscles we release tension and active effort, allowing ourselves to just BE where we are.
-Our joints, ligaments, tendons, and connective tissues (Fascia) are vital- cooler- Yin aspects of our body that need a different kind of "exercise".
+By consciously relaxing the muscles we release tension and active effort, allowing ourselves to naturally BE present with where we are.
+Our joints, ligaments, tendons, and connective tissues are vital- cooler- Yin aspects of our body that need a different kind of "exercise".
 Holding the posture allows us to place a natural stress on these areas of the body.
 This stress lengthens, expands, and massages the hardened tissues that surround our joints; allowing the tissues to soften and our joints to elongate.
 As our joints elongate we can access our fuller range of movement and flexibility.
-It's said that QI lives in the connective tissue of the body.
-Meaning that the life force energy weaves around our bones, joints, ligaments and through our organs.
-This weaving of QI travel is known as meridian energy channels .
-In holding a posture we're stimulating meridian lines where QI can be stagnant.
-The nature of this practice addresses energetic layers that course through our physical body (internally & externally) as well as the mental body, emotional body, and spiritual body.
-When we come out of a posture we can feel the space we've created in the body and mind, allowing life force energy to flow freely throughout every part of our being.

-The body holds emotional trauma and tensions from routine lifestyle.
+Holding a posture grounds us and connects us to stillness.
+In this stillness we witness and grow awareness of what is naturally present in our bodies, minds, and hearts.
+There is a constant dialogue in our bodies that we tend to override in our daily routines.
+Yin Yoga gives us a time and space where we can listen.
+The body can hold emotional trauma and tensions from routine lifestyle.
 As we seep into the connective tissue, we tap into areas of the body where stress and emotions are held.
 In holding postures we enter into states where we may feel raw and tender emotions.
 Here we are not only confronting edges of sensation in the body, but also in the mind and heart.
 This can feel very intense.
 I emphasize keeping an awareness of your natural breath and visualizing yourself in a gentle way.
 Modifications and use of props (blankets, blocks, and bolsters) are offered and recommended.
 These props are used as an aid to find the balance between support and activity.
 I ask that people stay mindful to what they know of their bodies already (if they have an injury or medical/physical condition).
-As we enter into emotions and start to feel their presence I make it a point to experience this with softness, kindness, compassion, and LOVE.
+As we enter into emotions and start to feel their presence its important we remind ourselves how we can invite in softness, kindness, compassion, and ease.